slasser/CoStar/README.md

 # CoStar
 A parser based on the ALL(*) algorithm, implemented and verified with Coq.

+NASA Formal Methods 2023 reviewers: note that the semantic version of CoStar described in our submission, CoStar++, lives in the predicates-and-actions branch of this repository.

 ### Parser Dependencies

 (Version numbers are for versions used during development/testing; other versions might work, too.
 Installation instructions have been tested on a machine running the Ubuntu 16.04 OS.)